drdarshan/CppSparse/README.rst

 Building with the Microsoft C++ compiler
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-* Ensure that you have SWIG in your path.
+* Ensure that SWIG is in your path.
 * Start up a 64-bit Visual C++ command prompt, navigate to the source
   directory and run ``buildswig.bat``.

 Building with MingW GCC
 ~~~~~~~~~~~~~~~~~~~~~~~
-* Ensure that you have SWIG and GCC in your path.
+* Ensure that SWIG and GCC are in your path.
 * Navigate to the source directory and run ``make -f Makefile.mingw``

 Future plans